hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: How much network bandwidth does the dashboard use?**

 Data usage is minimal.
 Each refresh fetches only JSON data (typically just a few KB per site).
 The amount depends on the number of pools and members configured for the site you are monitoring.
+A single pool is typically 400-600 bytes depending on the number of pool members.
+600 pools with 3-5 members each is approximately 200kb.

 ### View Modes and Display